riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 By downloading and installing Xcode, you automatically get an **iOS simulator** so you can actually test your app running on iOS, even if you don't own an iPhone.
 It also allows you to test your app on various different iPhone models with different screen sizes and resolutions to make sure it works fine on the smallest and biggest iPhones.

-In top left corner in the toolbar, select **iPhone Xs** in the scheme pop-up menu.
+In top left corner in the toolbar, select **iPhone 11** in the scheme pop-up menu.
 This menu allows you to select which type of iPhone you would like to simulate your app on.

 Press the **Run** button to build and run your app.
-This will run it on the **iPhone Xs** simulator we configured.
+This will run it on the **iPhone 11** simulator we configured.
 You can also press <kbd>cmd</kbd> + <kbd>r</kbd> to do this.

 If this is your first time running an app, you should get a prompt to enable Developer Mode; this mode allows Xcode to access certain debugging features without asking for your password every time.